kanishka-linux/kawaii-player/README.md

         $ PYCURL_SSL_LIBRARY=openssl LDFLAGS="-L/usr/local/opt/openssl/lib" CPPFLAGS="-I/usr/local/opt/openssl/include" pip3 install --no-cache-dir pycurl

+    Proper support for macOS has been added from v3.9+ onwards.
 Once dependencies are installed, use git master branch and install package manuall using setup.py as mentiond in the common method above.

-    Tested only with macOS Mojave.
+    kawaii-player has beent tested only with macOS Mojave.
 On macOS, kawaii-player will open separate window for the video, since OSX does not support window embedding of foreign processes.
-Therefore playing video within thumbnails will also won't work.
+Therefore playing video within thumbnails won't work along with varios thumbnail modes and detached video mode.
 However, rest of the features like video library management, torrent streaming, pc-to-pc casting, media server, remote control etc.. will work as expected.
 Support for macOS is in experimental stage.

 # Dependencies